Hey guess what??

 #1 When ordering fast food from one of the vendors in the Turnpike Travel Plaza, answer "for here" to the question, "for here or to go?" because it is cheaper.

-Tax rate for "for here" orders: 2.5%
+Tax rate for "to go" orders: 7.5%Tax rate for "for here" orders: 2.5%

 #2 You can get a free shower at the Ohio Turnpike Travel Plazas.
 No other state that we know of has showers on their toll roads free or not.
 I heart you Ohio! (squinty eye to Indiana)

-to keep you off of cootie filled public shower floors.
+Also, free state maps from rest areas make excellent step-out mats to keep you off of cootie filled public shower floors.
+You're welcome. |

 *Preferably in character as Puss in Boots.